eliasyishak/dash_analytics/README.md

-This package is intended to be used on Dash (Flutter and Dart) related tooling.
+This package is intended to be used on Dash (Flutter, Dart, etc.) related tooling only.
 It provides APIs to send events to Google Analytics using the Measurement Protocol.

 ## Usage